errorinn/netsim/README.md

 Erinn is on [Patreon](https://www.patreon.com/errorinn)

 # acknowledgements
-- created by erinn atwater
+- created by erinn atwater and cecylia bocovich
-- based on a project with cecylia bocovich
 - device images designed by [madebyoliver](http://www.flaticon.com/authors/madebyoliver) from Flaticon